 People with rheumatoid arthritis (RA) know all too well the inflammation and pain that comes with the disease.
-Although there's no "RA diet" that can treat the condition, some foods may help you lower inflammation in your body.
+Although there's no "RA diet" that treats the condition, some foods can lower inflammation in your body.
 And because they're good for you, these foods -- including fruits and vegetables, whole grains, olive oil, and fish -- may help you feel better overall.

-All fish have some omega-3s.
-But salmon, herring, sardines, and anchovies are chock full of them.
-Salmon provides the most, with up to 2 grams of omega-3 fatty acids per 3-ounce serving.
-Go lightly with the heat; overcooking can destroy more than half of the omega-3s.
+Salmon, herring, sardines, and anchovies are great sources of omega-3s.
+Salmon has the most, with up to 2 grams per 3-ounce serving.
+Don’t overcook it, because that can destroy more than half of the omega-3s.
 Bake or grill fish instead of frying it to preserve healthful fat.

 The American Heart Association recommends eating fish twice a week.

 Don't like fish?
 Walnuts, canola oil, and soybeans are rich in a different type of omega-3 fatty acid.
 Or ask your doctor about supplements.

 It’s a simple way to make sure you get the nutrients you need: Eat fruits and vegetables of different colors.
 Think blueberries, watermelon, carrots, spinach, onions -- the whole rainbow!
 The natural chemicals that give fruits and vegetables their hue are strong antioxidants.

 When you eat more whole grains instead of processed ones (think brown rice instead of white), you may lower your level of C-reactive protein (CRP), a sign of inflammation in the body.

 In people with RA, CRP levels may go up during a flare.
 Doctors sometimes measure CRP to see how RA is going or to see how well treatment works.

 Another advantage of eating whole grains is that their fiber fills you up, which makes it easier to manage your appetite.
 That can help you stay at a healthy weight so you don’t have extra pressure on your joints.